kmuharam/laravel-geoip-world-cities/README.md

 ## Troubleshooting

-If you are getting a `ReflectionException` when running trying to seed
+If you are getting a `ReflectionException` when trying to seed

 ```php
     [ReflectionException]